The Masshylia solution: to use renewable hydrogen on an industrial scale to continuously produce biofuels

 What is this new solution?
-Installed in the heart of TotalEnergies's biorefinery at La Mède in the southern Provence-Alpes-Côte d'Azur region in the south of France, a 40 MW electrolyser, supplied with electricity by solar farms with an overall capacity of more than 100 MW and complement of electricity coming from the grid, will produce an average of 15 tonnes of green hydrogen every day to meet the plant's biofuel needs.
+Installed in the heart of TotalEnergies's biorefinery at La Mède in the southern Provence-Alpes-Côte d'Azur region in the south of France, the project presented initially a 40 MW electrolyser, for a 15 tonnes of renewable hydrogen per day.

 How is this project innovative?
-The project is ground-breaking in a number of ways: thanks to large-scale storage and the implementation of an energy management system, it will be able to overcome the issue of intermittent solar electricity production and increase project competitiveness.
+The project is ground-breaking in a number of ways: thanks to hydrogen storage and the implementation of an energy management system, it will be able to partly overcome the issue of intermittent renewable electricity production and increase project competitiveness.
 This will guarantee a continuous supply of hydrogen to the biorefinery.
-The project also includes several photovoltaic farms that will optimise the power supply to the electrolyser.

 These innovations make Masshylia a role model for industrial decarbonisation that is unique in Europe.